 The livelihoods of thousands of people rely on the natural resources provided by the park’s vulnerable ecosystems.
-Three of the islands are permanently inhabited by 5,000 local people, who are governed through traditional councils, and who rely on the area’s marine resources for subsistence and small-scale commercial fishing.
+Three of the islands are permanently inhabited by 5,000 local people, who are governed through traditional councils and who rely on the area’s marine resources for subsistence and small-scale commercial fishing.
 It is therefore essential to implement a strong community engagement programme to create a firm foundation on which the relationship between the local communities and park management can thrive.
-This will ensure that local communities understand, benefit from and support the preservation of this archipelago.
-Also, the park contributes 20% of all tourism revenue to the local community through their respective councils to support projects that benefit the society as a whole.
+This ensures that local communities understand, benefit from and support the preservation of this archipelago.
+The park contributes 20% of all tourism revenue to the local community through their respective councils to support projects that benefit the society as a whole.

-Education is another key factor and the aim is to provide quality educational opportunities that will support economic and social transformation while raising awareness of environmental issues.
-The provision of school facilities and learning materials will enable many community members to become employable and competitive in the workplace.
-Environmental education will also be emphasised through the creation of wildlife clubs in schools to encourage participation in initiatives such as beach clean-ups and to foster support for conservation.
-This will ultimately facilitate an attitude of change and awareness which will not only secure the future of the park but create one where both people and wildlife can thrive.
+African Parks continues to provide quality educational opportunities that support economic and social transformation while raising awareness of environmental issues.
+The provision of school facilities and learning materials assists many community members to become employable and competitive in the workplace.
+Environmental education is emphasised through the creation of wildlife clubs in schools to encourage participation in initiatives such as beach clean-ups and to foster support for conservation.

-Enterprise development will be achieved through the growth of the sustainable tourism industry in Bazaruto National Park as it will not only create jobs but also stimulate the local economy.
-Income-generating projects, including aquaculture initiatives, will be explored and identified and will provide an alternative to the dependence on resources from the park.
+Enterprise development will be achieved through the growth of the sustainable tourism industry in Bazaruto Archipelago National Park, as it will not only create jobs but also stimulate the local economy.
+Income-generating projects, including aquaculture initiatives, will provide an alternative to the dependence on resources from the park.

 Sign up to be the first to hear #GoodNews happening around African Parks.×